Matthew-Hurrell/gear-addict-api/README.md

 Finally, I would like to say a big thank you to the [Code Institute](https://codeinstitute.net/) tutors for helping me debug my project!
 I would also like to thank my mentor [Martina](https://www.linkedin.com/in/martinaterlevic/), for her much appreciated guidance and advice, as well as the [Slack](https://slack.com/intl/en-gb/) community for their support and encouragement during this final challenging project!

-Best wishes and happy coding,
+Best wishes and happy coding!

+Kind regards,

 Matthew Hobbs-Hurrell